maturban/WARCMerge/README.md

  $python mergewarcs.py <WARCs-path>
 ```

  This will merge all WARC files located in "WARCs-path" and store the result in ./merging-WARCs/.
-The program will check whether the resulting WARCs are valid!
+The program also will check whether or not the resulting WARCs are valid!

 Example: